dribdat/dribdat/README.md

 - **Go live and let live**: efficiently deploy designs, dev envs, docs accessible to your entire team.
 - **Co-create in safe spaces**: with content and tools promoting safer conduct and increased privacy.

 Designed to bootstrap your [awesome hackathon](https://github.com/dribdat/awesome-hackathon), Dribdat's toolset can be used as a versatile toolbox for civic tech sprints.
-To get started, [install](#Quickstart) the software. 📝 Visit the [Hackfinder](https://hackintegration.ch/hackfinder) to find events and connected [research projects](https://hackintegration.ch). 🫱🏾‍🫲🏼 Join our [Hack:Org:X](https://hackorgx.dribdat.cc) meetings to say 'hi' to the maintainers and fellow hackathon organizers.
+To get started, [install](#Quickstart) the software.

+Visit the [Hackfinder](https://hackintegration.ch/hackfinder) to find events connected to current research, and join our [Hack:Org:X](https://hackorgx.dribdat.cc) meetings to say 'hi' to the maintainers and fellow hackathon organizers.

 For more background and references, see the 📖 [User Handbook](https://docs.dribdat.cc/usage).
 If you need help or advice in setting up your site, or would like to contribute to the project: please get in touch via 🗣️ [Discussions](https://github.com/orgs/dribdat/discussions).